mongodb/docs/source/faq/developers.rst

 .. note::

-   MongoDB treats some types as equivalent for comparison purposes: for instance, numeric types undergo conversion before comparison.
+   MongoDB treats some types as equivalent for comparison purposes.
+   For instance, numeric types undergo conversion before comparison.

 Consider the following :program:`mongo` example: